rrousselGit/flutter_hooks/README.md

 ```

 All widgets that desire to use an `AnimationController` will have to reimplement
-almost all of this from scratch, which is of course undesired.
+almost all of this logic from scratch, which is of course undesired.

 Dart mixins can partially solve this issue, but they suffer from other problems:

 - A given mixin can only be used once per class.
-- Mixins and the class shares the same object.\
+- Mixins and the class share the same object.\
   This means that if two mixins define a variable under the same name, the result
   may vary between compilation fails to unknown behavior.